kyledeboer/Code-Breaker-Game/README.md

 # Code-Breaker-Game
 Digital version of the classic "Mastermind" board game.\
 The program randomly generates a code for the user to break, the user therefore plays against the computer.\
 GUI for the game is unfinished, game can be played on computer terminal.
+To do this, comment out line

 # Example:
 Here are the first 2 "Guesses" for a player